hydr0nium/ctf_writeups/backdoor_ctf_2022/konsolation_prize.md

 shell that runs the server
 ```

 Let's navigate to `/article?name=../../../../../../proc/self/fd/1`.
-This maybe gives us the pin, ... but nope.
+This is the "file" for the stdout (1) file descriptor (fd) of the current process so this maybe gives us the pin, ... but nope.
 The pages is stuck on load.
 So that does not work.
 Let's try the different attacks.
 For that we need the following information:
 - `username` that started the server
 - `modname` which should be by default `flask.py`
 - `getattr(app, '__name__', getattr(app.__class__, '__name__'))` which should be by default `Flask`